Supply Chain

 It can be hard to know which investments are the most important at any given moment.
 Many online retailers struggle just to maintain inventory in the most advantageous way while keeping prices competitive with big-box retailers like Amazon and Walmart crowding the online marketplace.

+Effective ecommerce supply chain management is key to balancing competitive pricing with optimized inventory levels, especially as consumer demand shifts in real-time.
 The most common instinct is to put more pressure on profit margins, sacrifice work-life balance, and perform more tasks in-house to save costs – but that couldn't be further from the most effective solutions, which all require obtaining working capital sooner rather than later.

+By leveraging ecommerce financing options such as revenue-based financing or short-term business loans, entrepreneurs can streamline operations without compromising profitability.
 With the right funds and the most advantageous repayment arrangement possible, supply-chain changes don't have to stall eCommerce businesses any more than they allow.
 Since the eCommerce supply chain is so heavily reliant on efficient IT systems, greater control is only obtainable through automated tools that do most of the heavy lifting, at least from an analysis perspective.

+Automation and real-time data empower small businesses to make smarter decisions faster, from sourcing raw materials to managing warehouse logistics and order fulfillment.
 With more mental bandwidth to spare, supply-chain decisions can be made with greater informational resources and clarity – and once you've invested in superior supply-chain management tools, future investments can go straight to greater inventory controls and value-added services for your customers (even just reduced prices to drive sales).

 Managing eCommerce Supply Chains with Sales-Backed, Incremental Financing